matt-graham/symnum/README.md

 compilation](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Using-jit-to-speed-up-functions))
-in such cases, and which can be serialised with the inbuilt Python `pickle` library allowing use for example in libraries which use `multiprocessing` to implement paralellisation across multiple processes.
+in such cases, and which can be serialised with the inbuilt Python `pickle` library allowing use for example in libraries which use `multiprocessing` to implement parallelisation across multiple processes.

 The original motivating use case for SymNum was to allow automatically constructing the  derivatives of the sorts of functions of low dimensional